FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## Cron

 During cron run following things happen:
-* Queue is processed for each queued alert and the alerts will be reference from user caches according to user allergen signup field.
+* Queue is processed for each queued alert and the alerts will be reference from user caches according to user allergen sign up field.
 * All SMS messages are sent out
 * All immediate messages are sent out
 * All daily messages are sent out - if it is appropriate time